byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<sarang>** good point
 **\<suraeNoether>** yeah, i agree
 **\<binaryFate>** was there any such attempt of claiming MRL relations for unethical or random reasons?
 Or is this all abstract discussion?
-**\<suraeNoether>** binaryFate: when sarang and i met endo in person at the beginning fo this month, we discussed the general phenomena i described regarding too-plausible reporting that doesn't display conflicts of interest. nothing about \*monero\* right now is drifting us in that direction, it was just an idea we had about the overall cryptocurrency space.
+**\<suraeNoether>** binaryFate: when sarang and i met endo in person at the beginning fo this month, we discussed the general phenomena i described regarding too-plausible reporting that doesn't display conflicts of interest. nothing about \*byterub\* right now is drifting us in that direction, it was just an idea we had about the overall cryptocurrency space.
 **\<sarang>** I think binaryFate means the MRL formalization comments
 **\<suraeNoether>** right, all of this is coming from that one discussion; the answer is no, there have not been any attempts to impersonate me or sarang yet, afaik
 **\<sarang>** Shall we address the idea of to-do?